Katherine Oliver: Bloomberg Associates

-After Mayor Bloomberg's term ended in 2013, Oliver joined Bloomberg Associates as the Principal of Media and Tech Strategies.
+After Mayor Bloomberg's term ended in 2013, Oliver joined Bloomberg Associates as the principal of Media and Tech Strategies.
 Bloomberg Associates works with cities domestically and internationally, free of charge, to help solve long-term problems and urban challenges.
-Oliver's practice helps cities manage the challenges and opportunities presented by the role media and technology play in delivering economic opportunities.
+Her practice helps cities manage the challenges and opportunities presented by the role media and technology play in delivering economic opportunities.

 At Bloomberg Associates, Oliver has worked with Athens, Greece, as it emerges from an eight-year financial crisis to become a "city that uses technology to improve the lives of its people by making things easier, faster and more reliable."
 The initiative to help Athens become a smart city is supported at no cost by Bloomberg Associates.

 Oliver also oversees Bloomberg Philanthropies' support for film, TV and digital projects.
 In this capacity, she served as executive producer for the 2017 National Geographic documentary From the Ashes, produced by Bloomberg Philanthropies and Radical Media.

 Speaking of that film and more broadly on the use of documentaries by Bloomberg Philanthropies to inform the public on important issues, Oliver said:"The goal is to equip people with real facts so they can have intelligent conversations and approach their local officials to continue this dialogue.
 I think that's what we look at internally whether it be in education, environment or arts and culture.
 We're trying to now explore how do we use film to engage some other audiences, influence and also try to prompt change."

 Oliver is executive producer of the 2018 documentary From Paris to Pittsburgh, also produced by Bloomberg Philanthropies and Radical Media and distributed by National Geographic.
 The film is a "searing look at the effects of climate change" from the perspective of regular people dealing with it in their local communities.

 Oliver said the film shows that the threat of climate change is serious, but also reflects "hope in how Americans are working toward a sustainable future."

-Women’s Leadership
+Women's leadership

-Under Oliver's leadership, New York City's Digital office launched Women in Tech NYC to help connect female students with STEM fields.
+Under Oliver's leadership, New York City's Digital Office launched Women in Tech NYC to help connect female students with STEM fields.
 In the fall of 2013, more than 200 female students from 14 public schools met with numerous tech companies across New York City.
 Oliver has spoken about the importance of getting female role models in technology and media into popular culture.